Obsessive Compulsive Disorder can be a difficult, confusing experience. To overcome OCD, you need a clear understanding of how OCD works.

 Probably the best place to find a therapist who can help you overcome OCD is the International OCD Foundation.

-You may also find it useful to search the "therapist finder" sections of the Anxiety Disorders Association of America and the Association for Cognitive and Behavioral Therapies.
+You may also find it useful to search the "therapist finder" sections of the Anxiety and Depression Association of America and the Association for Behavioral and Cognitive Therapies.

 There's no substitute for being an informed patient.
 Your understanding of OCD, and of the treatment method, will be a key to your progress.
 If you're going to overcome OCD, you need to become an informed consumer.